dtseto/Elpis/README.md

 https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48

 Bugs: There are known occasional race conditions and glitches when changing stations or skipping tracks.
 Just close and restart the program.
 Most of them are fixed please report any glitches.
+Note that some older computers the station list might not display properly on newer versions this is race/async await issue.
+Use version 1.6.1.1 instead.

 ## Elpis not dead